As seen in:

 Look at these two accounting data entry resume samples:

-That's not terrible.
-Neither is a wrist brace.
+That's not a terrible personal profile.
 But why settle, when you could have the next of our data entry resume samples:

 Detail-oriented data entry clerk with 15,000 KPH 10-Key typing speed, seeking position with EGHI Faucets.
 Took 1st Place in the February 2017 Typeracer Global Typing Speed Competition.
 Well-versed in MS Excel.
 Was made cashier at the Last Unicorn Restaurant because of excellent data entry skills.